-The Company has recorded an expense for guaranty fund and other assessments of \$6,182,468 and \$4,304,997 at December 31, 2012 and 2011, respectively.
-Of these amounts, the company has accrued a net liability at December 31, 2012 and 2011 of \$8,406,942 and \$4,735,996, respectively.
-This amount represents management's best estimate of its liability for assessments based on information received from the states in which the Company writes business and may change due to many factors, including the Company's share of the ultimate cost of current insolvencies.
-The Company does not have the ability to recover assessments through policyholder surcharges so no related asset has been recorded.
+The Company has recorded an expense for guaranty fund and other assessments of \$5,584,232 and \$6,182,468 at December 31, 2013 and 2012, respectively.
+The Company has recorded a liability for guaranty fund and other assessments of \$10,123,595 and \$8,406,942 and no related premium tax benefit asset at December 31, 2013 and 2012, respectively.
+The amounts recorded represent management's best estimates based on assessment rate information received from the states in which the Company writes business and the direct premiums written in those states.
+The liability is included in the taxes, licenses and fees liability and will be paid in the next year.
+The following table would reflect the current year change in the premium tax benefit asset however, the Company does not have the ability to recover assessments through policyholder surcharges so no related asset is recorded.